mozesgit/C-programming/flowcharts/README.md

-Representing algorithms using flowcharts you can view them using flowgorithm after cloning
+Representing algorithms using flowcharts you can view them using flowgorithm tool after cloning